MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

          '.Simulations.Grouping.Seasonal.Clock']

-If you look at the simulation: Seasonal, has a manager script named `AutomaticIrrigation` nad takes on this path: '.Simulations.Grouping.Seasonal.Field.AutomaticIrrigation'. we can edit it in one of the following ways
+If you look at the simulation: `Seasonal`, it has a manager script named `AutomaticIrrigation` and it takes on this path: **.Simulations.Grouping.Seasonal.Field.AutomaticIrrigation**. we can edit it in one of the following ways

 1.  edit by path